joelkoen/PicoLimbo/README.md

 in Rust, designed primarily as an AFK or waiting server.
 Its core focus is on efficiency by implementing only essential packets required for client login and maintaining connection (keep-alive) without unnecessary overhead.

-When idle, PicoLimbo uses almost no resources: 0% CPU and less than 10 MB of memory, making it extremely lightweight.

 While not aiming to replicate every Minecraft server feature, PicoLimbo supports **all Minecraft versions from 1.7.2 through 1.21.8**, excluding snapshots, with only 27 implemented packets covering over 47 different protocol versions or 75 Minecraft versions.

 ## Features

-### ⚙️ Highly Configurable

-Customize your server using a simple TOML configuration file, including welcome message, spawn dimension, server list MOTD, and more.

-### 🔀 Built-in Proxy Support

-Seamlessly integrates with major Minecraft proxies:

-- Velocity (Modern Forwarding)
-- BungeeCord (Legacy Forwarding)
-- BungeeGuard & BungeeGuardPlus authentication

 ### 🎮 Wide Version Compatibility